Learning Ukulele with Curt

 Most people will say they don't like "Jazz," based on previous pre-conceptions of what it is or bad performances from what they perceived as Jazz.
 However, play them some excellent music without telling them it's Jazz and they'll most likely like it.

-I fell in love with the improvisational aspect of that style of music and creating my versions of classic songs.
+I (Curt) fell in love with the improvisational aspect of that style of music and creating my versions of classic songs.
 In my mid twenties I hooked up with Paul Byrne a teacher in Phoenixville, PA USA who was teaching out of Jaworski's Music Centre ( Founded 1958 and now closed ).
 Then I really started to come into my own when I started studying with the great Chuck Anderson .
 I studied with Chuck for over 30 years and is still a valuable resource and mentor.
 Both Paul and especially Chuck studied with and the great Dennis Sandole You can't do any better than to fall into that lineage.

 Here's WikipediA's take on it.